 Disclosure: I may be a talented artist, but my handwriting makes me look like a serial killer.
 It's illegible.
 Horrible.
 Scribble.
 It's jerky, heavy, loopy and sloppy.
 You'd never know by looking at my writing that I can paint accurately, precisely, and beautifully.
 So when I'm at book signings, I pray that I'm not asked to write anything more than my name on the title page of my book.
 Because even penning my own name leaves me panicked.

+Last summer my cousin asked me to personalize his copy.
+Before I did, I warned him my handwriting was awful.
+Not surprisingly, when I handed him the signed book, he read my inscription, laughed, and said, "Stick to painting, 'cuz!"
 About four months ago.
 I'd just wrapped up a presentation and book signing which my wonderful niece had attended.
 Afterward, I lamented how bad my handwriting was, and how embarrassed I was by it.
 Bless her heart, Georgia told me, "Don't worry about it.
 All authors have horrible handwriting."

 I don't remember how I became Facebook friends with Cory Routh.
 Doesn't matter.
 He's a fishing fanatic, as am I. He's also an environmental specialist, conservationist, hunter, writer, and photographer.
 Recently, he published Kayak Fishing: The Complete Guide.
 Great book!
 Expertly written, chocked full of images, and designed for both the novice and experienced kayak fisherman.
 Cory is a pro who's passion for kayak angling and the outdoors shines through.
 His book covers everything from rigging and gear to launching and safety.
 It is particularly helpful for the beginner, but it would also make a great addition to any angler's library.